algorand/go-algorand-doc/Node Setup Guide.md

-# Setting up a Testnet Node or Relay
+# Setting up a TestNet Node or Relay

-1. Testnet nodes and the update process
+1. TestNet nodes and the update process
 2. Installing on a Mac
 3. Installing on Ubuntu (we require 18.04)
 4. Installing in Docker